bgronas/test666/content/post/2023-04-16/index.md

+# Conclusion

-If you download from the Git Repository, as mentioned above, the rest of the code is fairly well documented within the code.
+If you download everything needed from the [Git Repository](https://github.com/VMwareAria/cloud-templates/tree/main/powersave), as mentioned [Above](#1-Get the code) , the rest of the code is fairly well documented within the code.
+Pay attention to what it does.